 No doubt you are familiar with the blood test known as PSA (prostate-specific antigen).
 This is the most common method of screening for prostate cancer.
-I encourage all of my male patients to get a PSA baseline test as early as possible, so we can keep a close eye on any changes that may occur.
+All men should get a PSA baseline test as early as possible, so we can keep a close eye on any changes that may occur.

-Although some doctors feel that a score between 0 and 4 is “normal,” I prefer to be more proactive.
-For my patients, a PSA score above 1 means it’s time to make some changes.
-I also encourage my patients not to get too fixated on the numbers themselves but to pay attention to the up or down trend of the PSA readings, since this is more important than the numbers alone.
+Although some doctors feel that a score between 0 and 4 is “normal,” you should be more proactive.
+In my opinion, a PSA score above 1 means it’s time to make some changes.
+In any case, don’t get too fixated on the numbers themselves; pay attention to the up or down trend of the PSA readings, since this is more important than the numbers alone.

-Conventional doctors usually write patients with benign prostate problems prescriptions for drugs like Finasteride (Proscar is the generic name) or Dutasteride (Avodart).
-But I’ve found that the side effects of these drugs – which include making some symptoms worse! – can be as bothersome as the condition itself.
+Conventional doctors may write patients with benign prostate problems prescriptions for drugs like Finasteride (Proscar is the generic name) or Dutasteride (Avodart).
+But the side effects of these drugs – which include making some symptoms worse! – can be as bothersome as the condition itself.

 Fortunately, there is a better way!
-The following five steps have helped my patients reduce their PSA scores and find relief from the very uncomfortable symptoms prostate problems can create.
+The following five steps can help men reduce their PSA scores and find relief from the very uncomfortable symptoms prostate problems can create.

 Before starting with these recommendations, however, please make certain you only have BPH or another benign condition, rather than prostate cancer.
 Monitoring changes in PSA over time is one of the most important health steps that all men over age 40 must do.
 Your doctor should carefully review your PSA scores over time, since any increases must be closely monitored.
 There are many things that can spike PSA that are not an issue, including having sex within 24 hours of the test.

 Step 1) Focus on Good Fats